Pope endorses same-sex civil unions in new documentary | DW | 21.10.2020

 Pope Francis spoke out in favor of same-sex civil unions, saying that homosexuals were "children of God and have a right to a family."
 Commenting on the issue in a documentary, the pontiff called for a civil union law.

-Pope Francis has made his most explicit endorsement of same-sex partnerships to date in a new documentary that premiered on Wednesday.
+Pope Francis has made his most explicit endorsement of same-sex partnerships since becoming the leader of the Catholic Church.
+The remarks are shown in a new documentary that premiered on Wednesday.

 "They are children of God and have a right to a family," he said in the documentary "Francesco" which premiered at the Rome Film Festival.